Notes to the annual accounts

 Balance at December 31

-Accrued liabilities primarily relate to unpaid development capital expenses.
+Accrued liabilities primarily relate to unpaid development contribution expenses.

 3. Net interest income